 Beginner Tip

-Unsure what position your begonia will like, check the leaves - Leaves that have a darker appearance prefer shade, lighter coloured leaves grow best in sunnier positions.
+If you are unsure what position your begonia will like, check the leaves - Leaves that have a darker appearance prefer shade, lighter coloured leaves grow best in sunnier positions.

 Expert Tip